FierceSpartan7/mohd-atikur-rehman/README.md

 🎓 I'm a Data Analyst Fresher with strong foundations in **SQL, Python, Excel**, and **Data Visualization**
 📌 Passionate about transforming data into insights that drive decision-making
 ✅ Completed 100+ SQL problems and earned a **5-Star Gold Badge on HackerRank**
-📈 Hands-on experience through certifications and virtual internships in real-world scenarios
+📈 Hands-on experience through certifications and virtual internships in real-world business scenarios
+📚 Recently completed **Career Essentials in Data Analysis by Microsoft & LinkedIn Learning** – built practical skills in Excel, analytical thinking, and business data storytelling
 💡 Currently looking for full-time/entry-level **Data Analyst** opportunities

 ---